jallal89/jallal89/README.md

 - Main Skills: Python, SQL, Excel, Google Sheets, Tabelau, linguist
 - Fun activities: I like to drink chai (tea) and coffee, I watch soccer, I like to run, and meet friends and family
 - Welcome to my Github page

+Note: to see my work experience and professional certificates, please check my LinkedIn at: www.linkedin.com/in/jallal-isa